 The next section in our hammer drill vs. impact drill guide focuses on the tools’ actual differences.
 So, let’s look at how they perform in various areas.
 That’ll tell us how to pick the perfect device for your upcoming project.

-If you look at their uses, you’ll understand the crucial difference between these tools.
+Looking at their uses, you’ll understand the crucial difference between these tools.
 So, hammer drill uses primarily covers drilling into different materials.
-Therefore, you can use them for anything from wood to tougher materials like bricks and stones.
-You might find this video useful for drilling holes in thick metal.

 On the other hand, an impact driver primarily serves for driving screws in various materials.
 Therefore, you can use it for driving and loosening bolts, nuts, and screws of different sizes.